-Minimum Requirements for the Major - For the degree of Master of Arts, the student must have a minimum of sixtyfour quarter hours of graduate and undergraduate credit in the major field.
-At least 24 quarter hours of graduate credit for the degree of Master of Arts must be in the field of the major.
+Minimum Requirements for the Major - For the degree of Master of Arts, the student must have a minimum of sixty-four quarter hours of graduate and undergraduate credit in the major field.
+At least 24 quarter hours of graduate credit for the degree of Master of Arts must be in the field of the major in the Colorado State College degree program.